Neats29/neats29.github.io/source/coaching/index.md

 **Sliding Scale:**
 £75—£100

+The sliding scale is to accommodate different affordability levels.
+You may choose a value in this range that feels good to you.

 <h1 style="font-size: 1.6em;">How can I best prepare for a session?</h1>

 - Most sessions are done laying down (bed/sofa/floor etc) to enable deep relaxation.
 Please arrange this before the session so that the laptop camera is pointing towards you to show your face and torso.
 We will have a brief chat at the start of the call and then I will invite you to lay down.
 Most people remain in this position for the rest of the session, however you are welcome to move however you like during the session.
-If that is not at all feasible, then you may do the session sitting down in a comfortable seat.
+If laying down isn't feasible or preferable, then you may do the session sitting down in a comfortable seat.

 - Please wear a pair of headphones so I can hear you well, when laying down away from the laptop, the sound can become muffled.

-- It's best not to have a hard stop after the session to allow a gentle transition into the rest of your day
+- It's best not to have a hard stop after the session to allow a gentle transition into the rest of your day.
+If you have a hard stop please let me know at the start of the session so I can ensure the ending is not abrupt.

 <h1 style="font-size: 1.6em;">Self-love guided meditation</h1>